Hemenhk/income-tax-calculator/README.md

 * __App Owner Goals:__

     * I want to provide a website allowing the user to calculate their annual income taxes owed to the Swedish government.

+## Scope <a name="scope"></a>

+To achieve the goals set for this project, I will implement the following features:

+* A function that will calculate the annual income taxes in Sweden.
+* An if/else statement that seperates the income into four categories, or tax brackets, which has been explained in the 'project overview'.
+* An event listener, that listens for the input value added into the income input field.
+Without it, the website's purpose is void.